middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 *   deliberates on student grievances and appeals;
 *   has at least two members serve on any Student Conduct Board dealing with an alleged student violation of academic standards or policies.

-APSIC reports its recommendations to the VPAAand the Senate for action and approval.
+APSIC reports its recommendations to the VPAA for action and approval.
+For all recommendations related to academic programs or policy, the Senate President-Elect should be copied on recommendations in order to keep the Senate informed.
 In the case of curricular and programmatic proposals requiring further deliberation, APSIC consults further with the proposers before forwarding revised recommendations to the VPAA and Senate.
+APSIC’s primary contact on the Institute Council is the Dean of Academic Innovation.

 **C.4.i.
 Salary and Benefits Committee (**_**ad hoc**_**)**

 Whenever constituted by the Faculty Senate, the primary role of this committee is to review and examine the structure of faculty benefits and salaries and make recommendations to the VPAA.
-The Committee shall work closely with the Human Resources staff at MIIS, and the benefits and compensation manager in the Human Resources department at Middlebury in the discharge of its responsibilities.
+The Committee shall work closely with the Human Resources staff in the discharge of its responsibilities.
 Specific tasks and responsibilities are assigned at the time of constitution.

 ---